Istanbul Three Day Itinerary: Top Things to Do & See

 Next, we tried our luck at visiting the Blue Mosque again, and this time it was successful!
 We were able to view the stunning interior of the mosque, and see the men praying.

 Remember that as a woman, you need to bring a head covering when visiting, and dress modestly.
-In addition, remember to respect the local culture by dressing appropriately in general, even if this is different from your preferred style at home.
+Respect the local culture by dressing appropriately in general, even if this is different from your preferred style at home.

 DAY 2- First, head to the second most visited site in Istanbul: Topkapi Palace (Topkopi Sarayi).
 In the 15th century, when the city was under Ottoman Empire rule, it served as the main residence of the Sultan.